georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-geotilegrid-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"_shards": $body._shards,"hits":$body.hits,"timed_out":false,/]

 ## Requests with additional bounding box filtering [geotilegrid-addtl-bounding-box-filtering]

 The `geotile_grid` aggregation supports an optional `bounds` parameter that restricts the cells considered to those that intersect the provided bounds.
-The `bounds` parameter accepts the same [bounding box formats](/reference/query-languages/query-dsl-geo-bounding-box-query.md#query-dsl-geo-bounding-box-query-accepted-formats) as the geo-bounding box query.
+The `bounds` parameter accepts the same [bounding box formats](query-dsl-geo-bounding-box-query.md#query-dsl-geo-bounding-box-query-accepted-formats) as the geo-bounding box query.
 This bounding box can be used with or without an additional `geo_bounding_box` query for filtering the points prior to aggregating.
 It is an independent bounding box that can intersect with, be equal to, or be disjoint to any additional `geo_bounding_box` queries defined in the context of the aggregation.

 $$$geotilegrid-aggregation-with-bounds$$$